 Tips for best ranger cookies

 - Use shortening if you want softer taller cookies.
 Use butter if you want flatter, crispier cookies.
-A mix of both butter and shortening will give you best results.
+A mix of both butter and shortening will give you the best results.

 - Use old-fashioned oats.
-Quick oats are ground will cook quickly and don’t have the same texture.
+Quick oats that are ground will cook quickly and don’t have the same texture.
 Whereas rolled oats will stay hard and make cookies hard.

 - Don’t worry if the cookie batter is dry and crumbly.
 Ranger Cookies batter is supposed to be dry and crumbly.
 If you think it’s too dry, add ½ cup shortening or butter to the batter to fix the consistency.

-- Chilling dough in refrigerator before baking is optional.
+- Chilling dough in the refrigerator before baking is optional.
 I did not refrigerate the batter.
 When cookie batter is chilled, the fat in it solidifies and hence fat takes longer time to melt while baking, so cookies will spread less.
-Refrigerate batter for 30 minutes if you want fluffy cookies.
+Refrigerate the batter for 30 minutes if you want fluffy cookies.

 - If you choose to refrigerate batter, here’s a useful tip.
-Scoop and portions cookie batter and place it on a tray lined with parchment paper.
+Scoop portions cookie batter and place it on a tray lined with parchment paper.
 That way it’s easier to work with and takes less time for the batter to chill.

 FAQS

 Use shortening if you want softer taller cookies.
 Use butter if you want flatter, crispier cookies.
-A mix of both butter and shortening will give you best results.
+A mix of both butter and shortening will give you the best results.

-Store any leftover cookies in air tight containers at room temperature for up to a week.
+Store any leftover cookies in air-tight containers at room temperature for up to a week.

-Yes you can freeze the cookies.
+Yes, you can freeze the cookies.
 These cookies can be frozen both before baking (cookie dough) and after baking (the cookies).

 Freeze cookie dough –